EOSC-CZ/sablona-dokumentace/NMA-en/technical-documentation/information-management.md

 # Where the records come from?

-For harvest source identification, please use **Export in JSON format** function on *record detail* view and navigate to "oai" block, where the harvest URL ad date of record acquisition are displayed:
+For harvest source identification, please use **Export in JSON format** function on *record detail* view and in downloaded file navigate to "oai" block, where the harvest URL ad date of record acquisition are displayed:

 ![Export JSON - OAI source](../images/export_json_oai.png "Export JSON - OAI source")